mrward/mrward.github.com/source/_posts/2015-03-29-TypeScriptSupportInXamarinStudio.markdown

 That is the end of our quick look at TypeScript support in Xamarin Studio and MonoDevelop.

 ## Source Code

+The source code for the addin and for the V8.NET engine that works on Mono are available on GitHub.

   - [TypeScript addin source code](ttps://github.com/mrward/typescript-addin/tree/monodevelop-v8-dotnet).